gazpachu/joanmira/pages/blog/2016-02-01---javascript-understanding-the-weird-parts-part-2/index.md

 }
 ```

 Conceptual aside: look at the "_extend" method in the Underscore library.
-Analyse the 'createAssigner' method to understand how reflection is used.
-It basically uses two loops to assign the properties and methods of the objects passed as parameters to the first object passed as a parameter.
+Analyze the 'createAssigner' method to understand how reflection is used.
+It uses two loops to assign the properties and methods of the objects passed as parameters to the first object passed as a parameter.

 Extend is used in many libraries and frameworks.
 We could pull that method from Underscore and use it in our own library/project.

-In ES6, we have also 'extends', but that's used for a different functionality.
+In ES6, we have also 'extends', but that's used for different functionality.

 ### Lecture 57: Building objects

 Function constructors, 'new' and the history of Javascript.

 It was called Javascript to attract Java developers.
-The same way, Microsoft created VBScript to attract their own developers.
+In the same way, Microsoft created VBScript to attract its developers.

-So, Java developers were used to create objects like this:
+So, Java developers were used to creating objects like this:

 `var john = new Person();`

-Although, ES6 will introduce the class keyword, Javascript doesn't really have classes.
+Although ES6 will introduce the class keyword, Javascript doesn't have classes.

 So, Java developers thought Javascript was like Java and they recommended it.